RH-Electronics/SFT_Gemma-4-31b-it/README.md

 - PyCharm for editing python scripts (not mandatory)

 ### Setting GPU power limit
 Unless you have a liquid cooled GPU, I suggest to set 70%-80% GPU power limit.
-It result in less speed for SFT, but keep your GPU in safe zone.
+It results in slower speed for SFT, but keeps your GPU in safe zone.

 Open Terminal:
 ```python